 Following on from my post about planning your learning environment I thought I’d write a little bit about the Leuven scales for emotional well being and involvement (developed by the Research Centre for Experiential Education at Leuven University, under the supervision of Professor Ferre Laevers).
 These are two sets of indictors that should be considered when planning any educational setting (they are not designed solely for early childhood education but are equally applicable in primary, secondary, higher and adult education).

 Emotional well being

 Well-being focuses on the extent to which pupils feel at ease, act spontaneously, show vitality and self-confidence.
 It is a crucial component of emotional intelligence and good mental health.

 1) Extremely low

 The child clearly shows signs of discomfort such as crying or screaming.
 They may look dejected, sad, frightened or angry.
 The child does not respond to the environment, avoids contact and is withdrawn.
-The child may behave aggressively, hurting him/herself
+The child may behave aggressively, hurting him/herself or others.

 The posture, facial expression and actions indicate that the child does not feel at ease.
 However, the signals are less explicit than under level 1 or the sense of discomfort is not expressed the whole time.